 This module aims to explore how the Gospel writers read the scriptures of the Hebrew Bible and its respective Greek counterparts.
 The goal is to aid students in how to access the scriptures of the Old and New Testament in the light of Christ.
 To this end, we will closely observe how the writers of the Gospels themselves “read” their own scriptures.

 *WTC reserves the right to change modules as appropriate.

 The Graduate Diploma is assessed by the submission of six essays throughout each year.

 For full course delivery details, please visit the Course Delivery page.

-This course is suitable for anyone who wants to go deeper in their faith but is particularly geared towards those who have previously studied at University level.
+The Graduate Diploma is suitable for anyone who wants to go deeper in their faith but is particularly geared towards those who have previously studied at University level.

-Generally, a Bachelor’s degree is required.
+- Generally, a Bachelor’s degree is required.

-If English is not your first language, please see the English Language requirements on the Admissions page.
+- If English is not your first language, please see the English Language requirements on the Admissions page.

 Concerned about finance?